 Most emails require some form of action, and most businesses use some form of external project or task management tool, like Trello, to continue with the task.
-With Gmelius, instead of clicking between the email and project management tool, you can turn your inbox into a Trello-like Kanban board.
+With Gmelius, instead of clicking between the email and project management tool, you can turn your inbox into an inbox-based Kanban board.

 Boards are accessed inside your Gmail account from the left-hand menu, just in the same way you’d access a shared inbox or a regular email folder.
 In fact, Gmelius fits so neatly into your existing Gmail workflow that you could be forgiven for not being able to find the feature at first.

-You can create unlimited Trello-style boards (choose from one of the pre-made templates or customize your own) and share each one individually with the relevant members of your team.
-Create a sales pipeline, a weekly sprint, or even a personal to-do list, by customizing it to your team’s workflow.
+You can create unlimited kanban boards (choose from one of the pre-made templates or customize your own) and share each one individually with the relevant members of your team.
+Create a sales pipeline, a weekly sprint, or even a customer support board, by customizing it to your team’s workflow.

 Any email can be turned into a task on your Kanban board with just three clicks.
 From the top of the email (where you usually see the buttons ‘send,’ ‘forward’ etc.), select ‘Add to Board.’
 You can choose which board to apply it to and even set a deadline (which, of course, syncs with your regular Gmail calendar), all while staying in your inbox.